-- Miranda House Golden Jubilee Award for Humanities and Sciences for III Year students. - Principal's Medal for stellar contribution by Students from Humanities and Sciences - Professor Savithri G Burman Award of Excellence for II Year students from Humanities and Sciences - Dr. Angeli Qwatra Award of Excellence for II Year students from Humanities and sciences - Miranda House Alumnae Association Award for II Year students from Humanities and Sciences.
+- Miranda House Golden Jubilee Award for Humanities and Sciences for III Year students. - Principal's Medal to one student for her stellar contribution. - Professor Savithri G Burman Award of Excellence for Humanities and Sciences for II Year students. - Dr. Angeli Qwatra Award of Excellence for Humanities and Sciences for II Year students. - Miranda House Alumnae Association Award for Humanities and Sciences for II Year students.